 Working in Milan: Then and Now

 As mentioned above, working in Milan was often synonymous with having a job in manufacturing or finance.
-The heavily urbanized province was (and, to a certain extent, is) home to plenty of factories, for example, in vehicle manufacturing.
-Household names such as Alfa Romeo (sports cars) or Pirelli (tires) are familiar even to those who have never shown the slightest interest in cars.
+The heavily urbanized province was (and, to a certain extent, is) home to plenty of factories, for example in vehicle manufacturing.
+Companies such as Alfa Romeo (sports cars) or Pirelli (tires) are household names all around the world.

-Furthermore, Milan houses the Italian stock exchange and countless banks.
+Milan also houses the Italian stock exchange and countless banks.
 However, the past pillars of the local economy may no longer be taken for granted when it comes to working in Milan.
-Traditional manufacturing — e.g. in chemistry or mechanical engineering — has been in decline for some time; the vulnerability of banking and finance was demonstrated drastically only a few years ago.
+Traditional manufacturing — e.g. in chemistry or mechanical engineering — has been in decline for some time; the vulnerability of banking and finance was demonstrated during the recent recession.

 Fortunately, Milan has a diversified economy, with several thousand international companies based in the city.
-It is widely known for fashion, design, publishing, ICT, food and beverages, tourism, and more.
+It is widely known for its fashion, communications, tourism, and design industries, among others.
 The region of Lombardy features several industrial clusters for niche products, like furniture or jewelry.
-Some of Italy’s most coveted food exports — e.g. salami, gorgonzola, grana padano,panettone, and rice — originate in the Milan area.
-At the moment, there is also some potential in working in Milan’s research and development facilities.
+Some of Italy’s most coveted food exports — e.g. salami, gorgonzola, grana padano, panettone, and rice — originate in the Milan area.

 A Future Full of Opportunities